Your Vision-Language-Action Model Already Has Attention Heads For Path Deviation Detection

 Project Design

-HiVLA runs two parallel loops: the high-level NaVILA model (~0.3 Hz) interprets egocentric observations and language instructions to plan navigation waypoints, while the low-level RL policy (~10 Hz) handles reactive obstacle avoidance in real time.
-Localization is provided by Fast-LIVO2, which tightly fuses LiDAR, RGB, and IMU data, and the full pipeline is orchestrated over ROS 2.
+HiVLA runs two parallel loops: the high-level VLA model (~0.3 Hz) interprets egocentric observations and language instructions to plan navigation waypoints, while the low-level RL policy (~10 Hz) handles reactive obstacle avoidance in real time.
+Localization is provided by multi-sensor fusion, which tightly fuses LiDAR, RGB, and IMU data, and the full pipeline is orchestrated over ROS 2.

 1. High-Level — Path State Monitoring & Anomaly Detection

-Training-free anomaly detection via Navigation Heads, running at ~0.3 Hz with zero computational overhead.
+Training-free anomaly detection via Navigation Heads (Hnav), running at ~0.3 Hz with near-zero computational overhead.

 2. Low-Level — Local Obstacle Avoidance

-A lightweight actor-critic RL policy trained in Isaac Lab and deployed zero-shot on physical hardware at ~10 Hz.
+A lightweight actor-critic RL policy trained in Isaac Lab and deployed zero-shot on physical hardware at ~10 Hz, complementing the slow VLA inference (~0.3 Hz) to ensure stable and continuous navigation at all times.

 The actor-critic network combines a CNN branch that encodes the local costmap for spatial obstacle awareness with an MLP branch that encodes the goal vector.
 Together they produce continuous velocity commands (vx, ωz) that cover both routine obstacle avoidance and emergency deviation recovery.